nofalop/lnk-url-file-to-sh/README.md

 ```bash
 python3 url_to_bat.py
 ```
-this will generate a .sh file t the games you have in your directory automaticly in the directory you put in the run
+this will generate a .sh file in your directory automaticly. to run the game
 ```bash
 ./game_name
 ```
-the will start